mgrojo/emacs-ada-mode-binaries/README.md

 mv squashfs-root/usr/lib/* ~/.local/lib
 ```

 Due to the version requirement on re2c, it was not possible to use the oldest supported Ubuntu LTS release, as recommended by the AppImage project.
-Consequently, older systems could have incompatiblities with the dynamically linked libc version.

-You can take a look at how they are built in [.github/workflows/main.yml](.github/workflows/main.yml).
+In order to fix that, I've patched ada-mode in this [fork and branch](https://github.com/mgrojo/ada-mode/tree/mgrojo-ada-mode-binaries).
+That repository is cloned by the GitHub action in order to build on Ubuntu 20.04.
+You can take a look at how the binaries are built and then pushed directly to Releases in [.github/workflows/main.yml](.github/workflows/main.yml).